-Find out how to pay import VAT on goods you sell and send to UK buyers if you are based outside the UK, if the UK leaves the EU without a deal.
+Find out how to pay import VAT on goods you sell and send to UK buyers if you are based outside the UK, in a no deal Brexit.

 If you are based outside the UK and sell parcels to UK buyers worth £135 or less, you must pay import VAT.
 Parcels include letters, packages, packets and any other article that could be sent by post, even if they are sent by different methods.